LearnFL/proj-chipmunk-be-gone/README.md

 With that being said I 3d printed a basic owl that I found on thingsgivers.com and I had a linear actuator that I found on thingsgivers.com and printed a while back.

 I used Adafruit Audio FX and a small 8 Om speaker to play owl sound that I found on internet.
-I built an audio amplifier for the speaker, if you do't feel like soldering you can just buy one.
+I built an audio amplifier for the speaker, if you don't feel like soldering you can just buy one.

 When PIR sensor senses motion the owl jumps, its eyes flash and it plays owl sounds.